 Ruth Cable b.
 1890

 Ruth Cable, daughter of William Cable and first wife Nellie Stroud.
-Ruth was born in 1890 in or around Greene, Iowa, Pleasant Valley township.
-She lived with her father, mother, a younger sister Nora b.
-1892 and an older brother Leonard b.
-1889.
-Young Ruth and Leonard won school awards for perfect attendance- an accomplishment when a journey to school was not as simple as hopping in a car and driving along paved roads.
+Ruth was born in 1890 in Pleasant Valley township near Greene, Iowa.
+She lived on a farm with her dad and mom, younger sister Nora and older brother Leonard.
+School age Ruth and Leonard won school awards for perfect attendance- an accomplishment when a journey to country school was not as simple as hopping in a car and driving along paved roads.
 From the Marble Rock Journal 1904 Feb 4: Pupils neither tardy or absent: Leonard and Ruth Cable.

-Ruth Cable the first day of spring March 21, 1908 was shopping at the Bucholz store in Greene (Bucholz, owned by Bucholz and Dralle this store may still be standing in Greene, Iowa as Dralle’s- they’re on Facebook).
+On March 21, 1908, ruth took a buggy to town for some shopping.
+She was at the Bucholz store in Greene, Iowa (Bucholz, owned by Bucholz and Dralle this store is still there as Dralle’s- they’re on Facebook).
 In the Iowa (Greene) Recorder of March 25, 1908 Ruth Cable leaves a message:

 “Parcel Misplaced.
 A parcel containing a dark blue skirt and iron lead belt buckle with garnet setting was placed in wrong buggy last Saturday evening.
 Finder please leave at Bucholz store and receive liberal reward.”